Pelagianism

 To a large degree, "Pelagianism" was defined by its opponent Augustine, and exact definitions remain elusive.
 Although Pelagianism had considerable support in the contemporary Christian world, especially among the Roman elite and monks, it was attacked by Augustine and his supporters, who had opposing views on grace, predestination and free will.
-Augustine proved victorious in the Pelagian controversy; Pelagianism was decisively condemned at the 418 Council of Carthage and is still regarded as heretical by the Roman Catholic Church and Eastern Orthodox Church.
-For centuries afterward, "Pelagianism" was used in various forms as a pejorative accusation of heresy for Christians who hold unorthodox beliefs, but some recent scholarship has proffered a different opinion.
+Augustine proved victorious in the Pelagian controversy; Pelagianism was decisively condemned at the 418 Council of Carthage and is regarded as heretical by the Roman Catholic Church and Eastern Orthodox Church.
+For centuries afterward, "Pelagianism" was used in various forms as an accusation of heresy for Christians who hold unorthodox beliefs.
+However, more recent scholarship in both theology and religious studies has questioned how strongly Pelagius's beliefs differed from those of his opponents and from modern mainstream Christians.

 Background

 During the fourth and fifth centuries, the Church was experiencing rapid change due to the Constantinian shift to Christianity.
 Many Romans were converting to Christianity, but they did not necessarily follow the faith strictly.
 As Christians were no longer persecuted, they faced a new problem: how to avoid backsliding and nominal adherence to the state religion while retaining the sense of urgency originally caused by persecution.
 For many, the solution was adopting Christian asceticism.

 Early Christianity was theologically diverse.
-While Western Christianity taught that death was the result of the fall of man, a Syrian tradition, including the second-century figures Theophilus and Irenaeus, asserted that mortality preceded the fall.
+While Western Christianity taught that the inevitability of death was the result of the fall of man, a Syrian tradition subscribed to by the second-century figures Theophilus and Irenaeus asserted that mortality preceded the fall.
 Around 400, the doctrine of original sin was just emerging in Western Christianity, deriving from the teaching of Cyprian that infants should be baptized for the sin of Adam.
 Other Christians followed Origen in the belief that infants are born in sin due to their failings in a previous life.
 Rufinus the Syrian, who came to Rome in 399 as a delegate for Jerome, followed the Syrian tradition, declaring that man had been created mortal and that each human is only punished for his own sin.